lukaszkorecki/command-center/README.md

-# emacs.d
+# Emacs-on-Evil

+> It's that simple?
+Don't you want to be cult leader?

-I used to be a EMACS user before fully-converting to Vim.
+Years ago I used to be an EMACS user before fully-converting to Vim.
-While Vim is powerful, confgurable and all that - *Vimscript* is not be best language to work with.
+While Vim is powerful, confgurable and all that - *Vimscript* is not the best language to work with.

 Thanks to fantastic [evil-mode](https://gitorious.org/evil/pages/Home)